catalin-hanga/simulink-AI-agent/README.md

 Finally, restart the operating system.

 ### Quick Start
-Open Claude Desktop, and check the ```Search and tools``` section, to see if the MCP server is running properly.
+Open Claude Desktop, and check the ```Search and tools``` section, to see if the MCP server is running properly, and has all the 12 tools available.

 <img width="865" height="521" alt="mcp" src="https://github.com/user-attachments/assets/af3beb3a-7886-433e-91f6-c22020f0f111" />